parulraut0110/History-Sorter-by-Domain-and-Date/README.md

 1. Download the extension files.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable **Developer mode**.
-4. Click on **Load unpacked** and select the folder containing the extension files.
+4. Click on **Load unpacked** and select the extension file folder.

 ---